Hrabal/TemPy/README.md

 ```

 # Performance
-Performance of a templating system varies considerably depending on the complexity of the rendered content, the amount of dynamic content on the page, the size of the produced output and many other factors.
+Performance varies considerably based on the complexity of the rendered content, the amount of dynamic content on the page, the size of the produced output and many other factors.

-TemPy does not make any parsing, does not use regex and does not load .html files, resulting in great speed compared to the traditional frameworks (i.e: Jinja2/Mako/etc).
+TemPy does parse, does not use regex and does not load .html files, resulting in great speed compared to the traditional frameworks such as Jinja2 and Mako.

-Here are a few benchmarks of Tempy in action, rendering a template with a single for loop (see code [here](benchmarks))
+Here are a few benchmarks of TemPy in action, rendering a template with a single for loop (see code [here](benchmarks))
 Used HW: 2010 IMac, CPU:2,8 GHz Intel Core i7 RAM:16 GB 1067 MHz DDR3 Osx: 10.12.6.
 Benchmark made using [WRK](https://github.com/wg/wrk)